 I think the key trick here, even if you have a creative surge and think of a hundred points of interest and lore, don’t put it all in your handout.
 D&D is about discovery, so players will want to learn about the world through experience.
 A handout is basic and contains general knowledge.
 It will get your players excited to go adventuring through your world and give you point of reference for future quests.

 You’ve probably seen people with beautiful boards or tilesets for their gameplay.
 And let’s be real, you want them.
 I want them.
 But they’re so expensive.
 Don’t worry, my friends, I’ve got a cheap solution for you.

 If you like easy crafts because you’re a busy person:

 I google-image-searched things like ‘marble texture’ and ‘carpet texture’ or ‘cobbled stones’.
 After printing out the results I liked, I blue-tacked my map to a window, placed the textures over the intended room and traced the shape with a pencil.
-This meant I wouldn’t waste my time or paper by trying to measure everything by ruler.
-If I cut the paper a bit too small, after sticking it onto the map, I filled in the edges with more pen ink.
+This meant I wouldn’t waste my time or paper by trying to measure everything to fit.
+If I accidentally cut textures too small, I filled in the edges with more pen ink.

 As you can see, I still wasn’t satisfied.
 I added plates of food, dining tables, armchairs and ovens.
 This is where Patreon comes in… Check out my post about amazing DM artists over here: